 - Algorithmic availability: a liveness property of an algorithm where every request to a non-failing node must eventually return a valid response.

 The CAP theorem is only concerned with algorithmic availability.
 An algorithmic availability of 100% does not guarantee an effective availability of 100%.
-The algorithmic availability from the CAP theorem only applies if both the implementation and the execution of the algorithm is without error.
+The algorithmic availability from the CAP theorem only applies if both the implementation and the execution of the algorithm are without error.
 In practice, most outages to an AP system are not due to network issues, which the algorithm can handle, but rather to implementation defects, user errors, misconfiguration, resource limits, and misbehaving clients.
 Google found that in Spanner only 7.6% of its errors were network-related, whereas 52.5% of errors were user-related (such as overload and misconfiguration) and 13.3% of errors were due to bugs.
 Google actually refers to these errors as “incidents” since they were able to prevent most of them from affecting availability.7

 At Yammer we have experience with AP systems, and we’ve seen loss of availability for both Cassandra and Riak for various reasons.
 Our AP systems have not been more reliable than our CP systems, yet they have been more difficult to work with and reason about in the presence of inconsistencies.
 Other companies have also seen outages with AP systems in production.8 So in practice, AP systems are just as susceptible as CP systems to outages due to issues such as human error and buggy code, both on the client side and the server side.